-All OCTA employees assigned to the OC Streetcar project are working in a telecommute capacity from their homes, in compliance with the state's COVID stay at home order.
-All meetings are held virtually to comply with CDC social distancing guidelines.
-The agency's pandemic response has been in compliance with federal, state, and local public health agency guidelines.
+In 2021, OCTA employees assigned to the OC Streetcar project transitioned from a COVID stay at home order to a hybrid telecommute capacity.
+OC Streetcar meetings were conducted virtually with an option to participate in person while complying with CDC social distancing and face covering guidelines.
+OCTA also conducted temperature and wellness screenings at the entrance of all OCTA operated buildings.
+The agency's pandemic response has continued to be in compliance with federal, state, and local public health agency guidelines.